dzlv/ineo/README.md

 What it is:
 + A framework, a starter kit for themers to scaffold a new theme.
-+ A base theme `primo` which cares about overriding Drupal 7 default markup to use HTML5.
++ A base theme `primo` which cares about converting (some of) Drupal 7 default markup into HTML5.
 So we shouldn’t worry about those things in our theme.
 + A starter kit `ineo` with boilerplate and placeholder code.

 What it’s not: